aonanj/citation-verifier/README.md

 **Deployment & Troubleshooting**:
 - See [RENDER_DEPLOYMENT.md](RENDER_DEPLOYMENT.md) for production deployment configuration
 - See [TROUBLESHOOTING_AUTH.md](TROUBLESHOOTING_AUTH.md) for authentication debugging guide

+## Terms of Use & Policies
+- The web client renders a dedicated [Terms of Use page](https://citation-verifier.vercel.app/terms-of-use) that documents account eligibility, payment obligations, acceptable use, and support channels.
+- Local environments can review the same content at `http://localhost:3000/terms-of-use` once the Next.js dev server is running.
+- The footer in the authenticated and unauthenticated layout links to the Terms of Use so customers always have a discoverable policy reference.

 ## Running Locally
 ```bash